tagohd/mono/Characters/James Redawić/James's Excuse.md

 sudoMajor: Also, what if James and AL's deal is that they can't die unless killed?
 And that's why AL is so motivated to solve this conundrum—he and James were supposed to have *millennia* together, not just a measly couple of centuries.

 [Lun]: That seems like a good reason for AL's obsession with the whole saving thing, and this may also be a good start for their individual backstories.
 Why where they evil in the first place?
 Maybe they used [[Longevity (Spell)|some fucked up magic to gain functional immortality (i.e. not aging)]] and had to sacrifice some innocents to accomplish that.
-Maybe they used like a prototype-SOUL AMPLIFIER and AL was able to perfect it to the real deal during his stasis?
+Maybe they used like a prototype-BFS 10000 and AL was able to perfect it to the real deal during his stasis?

 #general #james-redawic #unanswered-questions